 Do Not Consume Empty Calories

 Stick to water and zero-calorie drinks during the holiday.
 You will be consuming enough calories during mealtime you don’t need to waste calories on a drink.
 When you do drink water, drink plenty of it.
 Water consumption is great for digestion and overall health.
-One of the biggest contributors to empty calories, so drink responsibly – its important for your health and your safety.
+One of the biggest contributors to empty calories, so drink responsibly – it is important for your health and your safety.

-Eat In Moderation
+Consume Food In Moderation

 It’s okay to eat whatever you want, but only in moderation.
 A piece of pie or a cookie is okay to have, but just one slice or a few pieces, do not binge out and blow everything you’ve worked so hard for.
 That’s not to say it’s bad to over-indulge a little bit.
 Everyone needs to pig out at least once during the holidays.
 Just don’t make it a habit.